HermannHelgi/TSAM-G23/PA5/README.md

 ## FOR GRADING
 Within the .Zip file, we have a folder called SavedFiles.
-Within this folder are all the files which are referenced by the Project Report.
+Within this folder are all the files which are referenced by the ProjectReport.pdf.

+Please read that .pdf as it goes over all our points for grading and potential bonus points.

 ## NOTE ON STRUCTURE
 The tsamgroup23.cpp file is simply a shell file which runs an infinite loop of commands to the server.cpp file.